-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures are investments with an environmental objective that do environmentally sustainable economic activities under the EU not take into account the criteria for sustainable

-What is the minimum share of investments in transitional and enabling activities?
+- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - What is the minimum share of investments in transitional and enabling activities?

 The minimum share is currently 0% for this Fund

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?